+Perfect reason why accounting is necessary.
+How much money came from the Trust to try to fix this mess that Tescher and Spallina and Ted created?
 That the statement, “The so-called "fraud" which Eliot claims to have discovered was on the court” is an admission by TED that Fraud on the Court has occurred, which further invalidates the proceedings and any documents that have been tendered to this Court until the Fraud on the Court is fully investigated and prosecuted.
 That TED and his counsel Alan Rose are also mistaken in that the fraud was also on Eliot, not just the Court as it involved forging his signature, fraudulently notarizing a document that removed his right to refuse the notarization based on his new knowledge of criminal acts uncovered at that time and were crimes against him and his deceased father directly.
 The question now is why is TED so afraid of an accounting that he is going to try and pass of new alleged fraudulent waivers to cover up the crimes he is directly involved in and I guess the question answers itself, as TED is afraid that the truth will be uncovered and this will harm him and perhaps cause him to go to jail with his minion of attorneys at law involved and thus has adverse interests with the beneficiaries.
+Truth plus transparency equals Trust.
 This too is yet another reason this Court should remove TED as Personal Representative/Executor as he will neither sue himself or have investigations conducted that may imprison him and his attorney at law bedfellows and business associates.

-The persons who would have benefited from the crimes are TED and his sister PAMELA who have been disgruntled about being disinherited from the Estates and Trusts of both Simon and Shirley and who have been working to make these changes that Simon never did while alive through a series of Post Mortem frauds to defeat the wishes and desires of Simon and Shirley.
+The persons who would have benefited from the crimes are TED and his sister PAMELA who have been angry and obsessed disgruntled about being disinherited from the Estates and Trusts of both Simon and Shirley and who have been working to make these changes that Simon never did while alive through a series of Post Mortem frauds to defeat the wishes and desires of Simon and Shirley.

 The costs now necessary for forensic document analysis and forensic accounting will be borne eventually not by the estate but by those who committed the crimes that now necessitate these expenses, not the injured beneficiaries or estate or trusts of Shirley.
+Judge Colin has already reserved the rights for sanctions for when the time is “ripe”.

 The people who lost are not the criminals other than their crimes were discovered and they face further prosecution and more.
-The people who lost are the true and proper beneficiaries of Simon and Shirley’s Estates and Trusts that have been tampered with illegally to make illegal changes, which has allowed the Estates and Trusts to be looted and assets converted to knowingly improper parties.
+The people who lost are the true and proper beneficiaries of Simon and Shirley’s Estates and Trusts that have been tampered with and altered illegally to make illegal changes, which has allowed the Estates and Trusts to be looted and assets converted to knowingly improper parties.
 That the beneficiaries have suffered from the delays in their expectancies due to these crimes committed by TESCHER, SPALLINA, MORAN and further by TED and others to benefit TED and PAMELA primarily at the expense of everyone, including their own children who they allege are beneficiaries and they allege to be trustees for.